religiosa1/DockerDecoderStream/README.md

   if (done) { break; }
 }

-// you can specify the stream you're interested in in constructor: const stderrStream = new DockerDecoderStream("stdin");
+// You can specify any other stream in the constructor, that will be used as `reader` const stderrStreamWithDefault = new DockerDecoderStream("stdin");
+// All of the oter streams are still accessible through their properties stderrStreamWithDefault.stderr // returns ReadableStream<Uint8Array> for stderr
 ```

 Some bright day we will be able to do: